Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Structure design, functional materials, and underlying physics

-Figure \ref{fig.3D perspective} depicts the structure of the proposed electrically tunable MS as well as a cross section of its unit cell, namely a meta-atom.
-The structure is comprised of a 1D array of periodic gold/GST nanoantennas, which are separated by SiO$_{2}$ spacers, deposited on an optically thick gold back-reflector.
-Here, the pivotal structural parameters including the GST nanostripes height (d) and width (w) as well as the lattice constant (p) of the array are well optimized to obtain arbitrary reflection characteristics via dynamic control over the optical properties of the structure granted by selectively adjusting the crystalline phase of GST nanostripes.
-To do so, nanoantennas can be connected individually or as a cluster (associated with the desired functionalities) to separate in-plane electrodes.
-Then, electrical gating across the top nanoribbon and the bottom back-reflector is realized to trigger the thermal annealing and melt-quenching processes necessary for implementation of multilevel crystallized states (see Methods).
+Figure \ref{fig.3D perspective} depicts the structure of the proposed electrically tunable hybrid metasurface.
+The structure is comprised of a one-dimensional (1D) array of periodic gold (Au)/GST nanoantennae, which are separated by silicon dioxide (SiO$_{2}$) spacers, deposited on an optically thick Au back-reflector.
+Here, the pivotal structural parameters, i.e., the height (h) and width (w) of the GST nanostripes, the periodicity (p) of the array, and the thickness (t) of Au nanoribbons are optimized to realize a multifunctional metasurface.
+Reconfiguration is achieved by the dynamic control over the optical properties of the structure granted by selectively adjusting the crystalline phase of GST nanostripes.
+To do so, Au nanoribbons can be connected individually or as a cluster (associated with the desired functionalities) to separate in-plane electrodes.
+Then, electrical gating along the top nanoribbon is realized to trigger the thermal annealing and melting processes necessary for implementation of repeatable multi-level crystallized states of the GST nanostripes (see Section 4).

-The ellipsometrically measured complex permittivity of GST in amorphous and crystalline states are shown in Figure \ref{fig.GST dielectric function} \cite{shportko2008resonant}.
-While the large dielectric function of the crystalline state stems from highly polarizable delocalized resonant bonding, the lower dielectric function of the amorphous phase is mostly ascribed to covalent bonds \cite{wong2010phase,wuttig2017phase}.
-Transition between the two abovementioned extreme phases is practically accomplished by an external stimulus, with specified power for a predefined time duration, which generates localized Joule heating in the GST nanostripe (see Methods).
+The ellipsometrically measured complex permittivity of GST in amorphous and crystalline phases are shown in Figure S1 \cite{shportko2008resonant}.
+While the larger dielectric constant of the crystalline state stems from highly polarizable delocalized resonant bonding, the lower dielectric constant of the amorphous phase is mostly ascribed to covalent bonds \cite{wong2010phase,wuttig2017phase}.
+Transition between these two above-mentioned extreme phases is practically accomplished by an external stimulus, with specified power for a pre-defined time duration, to generate localized Joule heating in the GST nanostripe (see Section 4).
 Accordingly, in the intermediate states, GST can be viewed as an arbitrary spread of amorphous and crystalline elements \cite{raoux2009phase,loke2012breaking}.
-Among several effective-medium theories proposed for the description of the dielectric function of heterogeneous media, we utilize the well-known Lorentz-Lorenz relation \cite{chu2016active} to approximate the effective permittivity of partially crystallized GST as follows:
+Among several effective-medium theories proposed for the description of the dielectric function of heterogeneous media, we utilize the well-known Lorentz-Lorenz relation \cite{chu2016active} to approximate the effective permittivity ($\epsilon_{eff}(\lambda)$) of partially crystallized GST as follows: